 - To integrate the physiotherapeutic knowledge of orthopedic and Traumatology. - To improve skills in clinical situation of dysfunction and musculoskeletal pathology. - To make student able to identify disabilities, plan and set treatment goals.

-Unit-I: Introduction to PT Rehabilitation
+Unit-I: Introduction to General principles and concepts of physiotherapy